CapnKidd/KCutcher_Cyber_Portfolio/README.md

 # Certifications
-List our your certifications and/or link to them.
-Also include the ones you plan on doing!
+Here is a list of the certifications that I have attained as well as the ones I plan on studying for:

 |     Certification     |               Completed?               |     Link       |
 | --------------------  | -------------------------------------- | ---------------|